punithck/indianmoney/README.md

 # indianmoney
-  This golang library is used to format number in Indian money type
+  This golang library used to format number in Indian money type.
+  Displaying Currency in Indian Numbering Format.

 ## Quick Start